Methodology — How We Calculate Fair Value, Risk Scores, and Moat Ratings

 Data source: All five inputs are extracted from the company's most recent 10-K annual filing on SEC EDGAR.

-4. Margin of Safety: MoS = (Intrinsic Value - Market Price) / Intrinsic Value.
+• Margin of Safety = (Fair Value − Market Price) / Fair Value.
 Positive = potentially undervalued.

-Data source: Historical free cash flow from 10-K/10-Q filings on SEC EDGAR.
-Current price from Yahoo Finance.
+Data source: EPS from 10-K/10-Q filings on SEC EDGAR.
+Analyst estimates and current prices from Yahoo Finance.

 How Do We Rate Competitive Moats?